james-spears/randcsv/README.md

 )

 # The data.data property would then contain a list of random
-# value lists having shape: 10 x 4.
+# value lists, where the shape of data.data would be: 10 x 4.

 # Save the CSV to a file `output.csv`
 data.to_file('example.csv')